 A well in St. Sebastin, Tamil Nadu, India

 The lack of rainfall during the seasonal monsoons in recent years has led to the depletion of aquifers.
-Added to this is the mechanization of the countryside in rural work and the increase in the supply of low-skilled labor, leaving many of these small farmers and landless families unemployed and without income.
-Their survival being a challenge, they are forced to migrate and settle in the cities in search of employment and income, even suffering exploitation due to the low wages associated with their low skills.
+Compounding this problem is the mechanization of farming and the increased supply of low-skilled labor, which leaves many of these small farmers and landless families unemployed and without income.
+With survival itself a challenge, they are forced to migrate and settle in cities in search of employment and income, often falling victim to exploitation due to the low wages resulting from their lack of qualifications.

 PARTNER